fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - _What is History For?_, 31--58.

 {% include alert.html class='danger' title='Revisions Due' text="
   You need to post to your repository the latest version of your essay.
-I will be commenting on these drafts, and the quality of these drafts will contribute to your participation grade for the course.
-Don't miss the opportunity to submit quality drafts for the most useful feedback going into the final weeks of the semester.
+I will be commenting on these drafts (similar to the critiques you just did), and the quality of these drafts will contribute to your participation grade for the course.
+Don't miss the opportunity to submit quality drafts for the most useful feedback going into the final weeks of the semester!
 "%}